phetsims/geometric-optics/doc/implementation-notes.md

 ### Model-view transform and Zoom

 This simulation makes use of model-view transform to map model coordinates to the view coordinates.
 The base units of the model is centimeters (cm).
 It is used throughout the model with a few exceptions that have been noted.
-A model-view transform is applied to all elements within the play area.
-All elements within the play area can be scaled up and down by scaling `playAreaNode`.
+A model-view transform is applied to all elements within the experiment area.
+All elements within the experiment area can be scaled up and down by scaling `experimentAreaNode`.
 The origin (0,0) in the model coordinate frame is near the center of the ScreenView.
 The model-to-view scaling is isometric along the horizontal and vertical directions.

-For scenery Nodes outside the playArea, we lay them out using view coordinates.
-There are two exceptions to this:
+For scenery Nodes outside the experimentAreaNode, we lay them out using view coordinates.
+There are two exceptions to
+this:
 (1) The `LabelsNode`, responsible for labels beneath the optical components and (2) the `GeometricOpticsRulerNode`.
-The labels and ruler use `zoomModelViewTransformProperty` which allows it to relate its coordinates to within the play area at a particular zoom level.
+The labels and ruler use `zoomTransformProperty` which allows it to relate its coordinates to within the experiment area at a particular zoom level.

-The Nodes within the play area may need to know about the position of objects outside the play area, such as the bounds of the simulation.
-For instance, the `zoomModelViewTransform` can be used to convert the visibleBounds of the simulation to `playAreaModelBounds`.
+The Nodes within the experiment area may need to know about the position of objects outside the experiment area, such as the bounds of the simulation.
+For instance, the `zoomTransform` can be used to convert the visibleBounds of the simulation to `modelBounds`.

 ### Memory management